victronenergy/localsettings/README.md

 ## D-Bus API
 #### AddSetting
-Call this function on the /Settings path.
+This function can be called on any path, which is not a setting.

 Parameters:
 - Groupname